nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Mocking and Test Driven Development - Lab/README.md

     – Add the new manufactured Product in stock.
     Contains(Product)
     – Checks if a particular product is in stock. *Keep in mind that only labels are unique.
+	Count
+    – Returns the number of products currently in stock.